 Machine Learning Process

-The process starts from data collections, cleaning and then training.
+The process starts with data collection, cleaning and then training.
 Once training is completed by the data model it now needs to be tested with remaining data lying unused.
 The performance metrics showcase any gauge with the real world.
 This process can be iterative and in each iteration, performance parameters can be fine-tuned.

 ML instructs an algorithm to learn for itself by analysing data.
-Algorithms here learn a mapping of input to output, detection of patterns or by reward.
+Algorithms here learn a mapping of input to output and detection of patterns or rewards.
 The more data it processes, the smarter the algorithm gets.

 Statistics and Machine Learning